Communication Studies (CST) - Courses

 Introduction to Communication Studies

 An introduction to the professional study of communication, including detailed exploration of factors involved in the communication process, effects of media on the communication process, and the importance of the communication process in intrapersonal, interpersonal, small group, organizational, and intercultural contexts.
 Prerequisite: CST 110.
-Offered Annually.
+Offered Fall, Spring.

 CST 210 Cr.3